7 Common Website Speed Test Warnings and How to Fix Them

 Save settings.

-Go to GTmetrix or Google PageSpeed Insights and collect scripts that you want to minify with GTmetrix.
+Go to GTmetrix or Google PageSpeed Insights and collect scripts you want to minify with GTmetrix.

 Eliminate render blocking